pali101/fws-payments/README.md

   - `from`: Client (payer) address
   - `to`: Recipient address
   - `validator`: Optional validation contract address (0x0 for none)
+  - `commissionRateBps`: Optional operator commission in basis points (0-10000)
+  - `serviceFeeRecipient`: The address that receives the operator commission
 - **Returns**: Unique rail ID
 - **Requirements**:
   - Caller must be approved as an operator by the client